kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/selection-sort.md

 The first sorting algorithm that we will learn is *selection sort*.
 Watch the following video to learn how the algorithm works.

-> Note: the end of the video discusses the *big-O notation* of selection sort.
-We haven't learned what this is yet -- but don't fret, it's coming next!

 <div
   style="position: relative; padding-bottom: 56.25%; height: 0;">
   <iframe